 Parent Conference Tips & Tricks

-I used to dread parent/conferences.
-Not only did I have to complete all my students' report cards (which as we all know, takes HOURS/DAYS), but then I had to sit with each family and reread the report card to them.
-HATED IT!
-Something needed to change.
+I’ll be honest: I used to dread conferences.
+Not only did I have to finish every single report card (which we all know takes HOURS… sometimes DAYS), but then I’d sit down with each family and basically reread the entire report card to them.
+I hated that routine.
+It felt repetitive, stressful, and honestly not very meaningful.
+Something had to change.

 Grab your editable conference binder pages HERE: